juzikaster/juzikaster/README.md

 # Hi there, my name is Illia 👋

-I'am student from Ukraine, now study in Poland.
+I'm student from Ukraine, now studying in Poland.
 Doing mostly game dev stuff but also interested in electronic

 ## I speak: <br>
 > English <br>